Prague Photo Spots

 Here are a few more worth mentioning: the unusual Dancing House, a building designed to resemble a couple dancing, but not just any couple, specifically the dancing partners Ginger Rogers and Fred Astaire 💃; the bohemian district of Žižkov is home to the controversial Žižkov Television Tower, a steel structure that rises above the city, contrasting with its traditional skyline; Wenceslas Square is a shopaholic paradise with countless trendy boutiques and is also where you’ll find the grand National Museum.

-For more ideas on what to do, read the tips from our community of travellers on the best things to do in Prague.
 To make your experience even more unique, book one of our local Flytographers and let them capture all the magic of this wonderful city for you. 📸

 “We had such a great photoshoot!!
 Not only the photos turned out great, we had a great time!!
 She was great with taking pictures at the right spots and did wonders with the lighting!
 We also had a full crew: 4 adults and a baby, and she was super flexible and worked with us to go at the pace our baby needed ☺️ super happy we invested in the photoshoot during this trip!
 Highly recommend.”